-Violations of the advertising restrictions further constitute an administrative offence (administrative penalty of up to $\&colonice{c}25,000$ or even $\&colonice{c}50,000$ in case of a repeated offence).
+Violations of the advertising restrictions further constitute an administrative offence (administrative penalty of up to $\pounds$ 25,000 or even $\pounds$ 50,000 in case of a repeated offence).
 Against decisions in this context, an appeal is admissible.

 1.7 What are the penalties for failing to comply with the rules governing the advertising of medicines?
 Who has responsibility for enforcement and how strictly are the rules enforced?
 Are there any important examples where action has been taken against pharmaceutical companies?
-To what extent may competitors take direct action through the courts?
+If there have not been such cases please confirm.
+To what extent may competitors take direct action through the courts in relation to advertising infringements?

-A violation of the advertising restrictions contained in sections 50 to 55b AMG constitutes an administrative offence and penalties amounting to $\[\epsilon \] 25,000 \]$ or $\[\epsilon \] 50,000 \]$ (the latter in the case of a repeated offence) can be imposed.
+A violation of the advertising restrictions contained in sections 50 to 55b AMG constitutes an administrative offence and penalties amounting to $\epsilon$ 25,000 or $\epsilon$ 50,000 (the latter in the case of a repeated offence) can be imposed.
 Please note that the responsible authority for the imposition of such penalties is not the Federal Office for Safety in Health Care, but the respective regional administrative authority ("Bezirksverwaltungsbehörde").

 Moreover, according to section 85 AMG, the BASG may withdraw a marketing authorisation if a company has been punished three times for violating the advertising restrictions of the AMG.
 The repeated violation of these regulations may also result in the withdrawal of the whole trade licence of the company.
+We are not aware of any major proceedings against pharmaceutical companies in this respect.

-However, in Austria the predominant amount of cases of violations of the advertising restrictions are challenged by competitors and brought before the civil (commercial) courts.
+The predominant amount of cases of violations of the advertising restrictions are challenged by competitors and brought before the civil (commercial) courts.
 Any violation of the advertising restrictions constitutes a violation of section 1 UWG and the competitors can claim forbearance, (eventually, as the case may be) payment of damages and publication of judgment.
 Usually, the respective action is filed together with the application for rendering a preliminary injunction.